Workers’ Compensation Scenarios

 Don’t Be Denied Your Rights as a Worker

 Is your employer or the insurance carrier trying to suspend your Workers’ Compensation benefits?

-In Pennsylvania, the Workers Compensation Act may allow employers and insurance carriers to suspend benefits if they think that your injury is no longer impacting your ability to earn your average weekly wage.
+In Pennsylvania, the Workers’ Compensation Act may allow employers and insurance carriers to suspend benefits if we think that your injury is no longer impacting your ability to earn your average weekly wage.
 YOU may know differently.
-If you are still treating for your workers compensation injury and you are not earning the average weekly wage you earned before your injury, Rankin & Gregory at RG Injury Law can help you keep your benefits going while you continue to treat.
+If you are still treating for your Workers’ Compensation injury and you are not earning the average weekly wage you earned before your injury, Rankin & Gregory at RG Injury Law can help you keep your benefits going while you continue to treat.

-In Pennsylvania, the Workers Compensation Act may allow employers and insurance carriers to stop your workers comp benefits if they think that your work injury no longer requires medical treatment and no longer impacts your ability to earn your average weekly wage.
+In Pennsylvania, the Workers Compensation Act may allow employers and insurance carriers to stop your workers’ comp benefits if we think that your work injury no longer requires medical treatment and no longer impacts your ability to earn your average weekly wage.
 YOU may know differently.
-If you are still treating for your workers compensation injury and you are not earning the average weekly wage you earned before your injury, Rankin & Gregory at RG Injury Law can help you keep your benefits going while you continue to treat.
+If you are still treating for your Workers’ Compensation injury and you are not earning the average weekly wage you earned before your injury, Rankin & Gregory at RG Injury Law can help you keep your benefits going while you continue to treat.

-Are you treating for a workers compensation injury and the medical bills are not being paid?
+Are you treating a Workers’ Compensation injury and the medical bills are not being paid?

 Has the insurance company denied you a surgery or medical procedure that will make you better?